How Boolean search operators make searching a piece of cake

 What are Boolean search operators?

 Booleans are wonderful things that help you optimize searches.
 If search terms were cake, Booleans are the whipped cream, sprinkles, and glacé cherries that takes that cake up a level.
+Found within social listening tools or social media monitoring tools, they improve result accuracy.

 “Quotes”

-Let’s start with quotes.
-Sometimes, a search query isn’t a single word, but a specific phrase.
-Say I want to search for chocolate cake.
-If I put chocolate cake into my search, the engine will find references to chocolate and cake in the same mention.
+Say you want to search for chocolate cake.
+If you put chocolate cake into your search, the engine will find references to chocolate and cake in the same mention.
 But not specifically, chocolate cake.

 Chocolate?
 Yes.
 Cake?
 Yes.
 Chocolate Cake?
-Hell no!
+NO!

 Quotes Query Boolean - search operators